Bg

 19 month old sleep schedule: Bedtime and nap schedule

-Now that your 19 month old has settled into a 1-nap schedule, you should find it easier to follow a predictable routine where naptime and bedtime occur around the same time each day.
-Regular bedtimes aren’t just easier for you to plan your evenings but are incredibly beneficial for children. that irregular bedtimes are linked to difficulties such as hyperactivity, acting out, and being emotionally withdrawn.
+Most 19 month olds are settled into a 1-nap schedule at this point, often making it easier to follow a predictable routine where naptime and bedtime are around the same time every day.
+Not only does this make it easier to plan activities, but regular bedtimes are also quite beneficial for children.
+Research has shown that irregular bedtimes are linked to difficulties such as hyperactivity, acting out, and being emotionally withdrawn [].

 Editor's note

-At 19 months old, we’ll continue to aim for about 13 hours of total sleep per day (11 - 12 hours at night and 2 - 3 hours of day sleep in 1 nap).
-Most children this age need 5 - 5.75 hours of awake time in between sleep periods.
+At 19 months old, we recommend aiming for about 13 hours of total sleep per day (10 - 12 hours at night and 2 - 3 hours of day sleep during 1 nap).
+Most children this age need 5 - 5.75 hours of awake time between sleep periods.
+We suggest creating a schedule that aligns with these wake windows, while still aiming for a consistent bedtime each night to help regulate their internal clock.

-Just remember that every tot is one-of-a-kind and their sleep needs may vary.
-Don't sweat trying to hit the exact sleep hour goals — the recommended hours are just a rough guide.
-Checking in on your little one's mood and energy levels is just as important as keeping tabs on their sleep, to make sure they're getting the shuteye they need.
+Just remember that every toddler is unique and their sleep needs may vary.
+Don't sweat trying to hit these exact sleep hour goals — the recommended hours are just a rough guide.
+Checking in on your little one's mood and energy levels is just as important as keeping tabs on their sleep when you’re determining if they're getting the shuteye they need.

 Here's a quick overview of what you may expect when it comes to 19 month olds and sleep.
 Note that these figures are averages and should be used as guidelines.